duckarmor/Freeze/docs/MigratingFromLlama.md

 # Migrating From Llama

-Unfortunately Freeze is not a true drag-and-drop replacement for projects that currently use [Llama](https://github.com/freddylist/llama).
+Unfortunately Freeze is not a drag-and-drop replacement for projects that currently use [Llama](https://github.com/freddylist/llama).
-You'll need to be aware of breaking changes.
+You'll need to be aware of incompatible changes.

 Feel free to file an issue if you'd like to start a discussion on any items from this list.

 # Deviations

-The following is a list of breaking deviations between Freeze and Llama:
+The following is a list of deviations between Freeze and Llama:

 ## Llama

 ### .equalObjects
 - Not implemented.
 See Freeze's `equals` instead.

-### .isEmpty
-- Not implemented.
-- Use `Freeze.Dictionary.isEmpty` or `Freeze.List.isEmpty` instead.

 ## .Dictionary